Why CryptoDeps?

 cryptodeps analyze . --fail-on vulnerable

-Workspace & Monorepo Support
+Workspace & monorepo support

 CryptoDeps automatically discovers all manifest files in workspace and monorepo setups.
 It handles npm/yarn workspaces, pnpm workspaces, and Go workspaces out of the box.